How To Socialize Your Dog, According To The Experts

 “The most effective tool here is high-value treats — something squishy and stinky that your dog really enjoys,” Willems suggested.

-Keep in mind, though, that you won’t want to give your pup a high-value treat or toy around a dog she isn’t comfortable with, to avoid sparking any possessive aggression.
+Keep in mind, though, that you won’t want to give your pup a high-value treat or toy around another dog if she has resource-guarding behaviors that could escalate to aggression.

 “Aggressive behaviors are rooted in fear, so all the more reason to be very intentional, patient and positive in your socialization practice to help your dog learn their world with you is not a scary place!”
 Willems said.